Arfs6/alx-system_engineering-devops/0x01-shell_permissions/README.md

 the script 7-everybody adds exe perm to everybody.
-The 8-James_Bond script sets the user and group perm to none and set other perm to all. the script 9-John_Doe sets the perms to rwxr-x-wx.
+The 8-James_Bond script sets the user and group perm to none and set other perm to all. the script 9-John_Doe sets the perms to rwxr-x-wx. the script 10-mirror_permissions sets the perm of olleh equals to hello.